Microlocal Analysis of Quantum Fields on Curved Spacetimes: The Klein-Gordon equation on stationary spacetimes

-\subsection{The Klein-Gordon equation on stationary spacetimes}
+\section{The Klein-Gordon equation on stationary spacetimes}

 We assume now that the Killing vector field is everywhere time-like and consider a Klein-Gordon operator $P= - \Box_{g}+V$.
-We will assume that $V$ is preserved by the Killing field $X$ and {\em strictly positive}:
+We will assume that $V$ is preserved by the Killing field $X$ and is {\em strictly positive}:

-\begin{remark} How course the condition $X\dual V=0$ is necessary for $P$ to be invariant under the flow of $X$.
-The condition $V>0$ is used in Subsect. \ref{sec7b.5} to ensure that the covariances of the vacuum and thermal state are well defined on $\coinf(\Sigma; \cc^{2})$, ie to avoid a possible infrared problem.
+\begin{remark} Of course, the condition $X\dual V=0$ is necessary for $P$ to be invariant under the flow of $X$.
+The condition $V>0$ is used in Section \ref{sec7b.5}to ensure that the covariances of the vacuum and thermal state are well defined on $\coinf(\Sigma; \cc^{2})$, i.e. to avoid a possible infrared problem.
 If $V$ takes large negative values the conserved energy $E$ defined in \eqref{e7b.24} may not be positive.
-In this case it seems impossible to construct vacuum or KMS states. \end{remark} The Klein-Gordon operator $P$ takes the form
+In this case it seems impossible to construct vacuum or {\rm KMS} states. \end{remark} The Klein-Gordon operator $P$ takes the form